Sen. Kamala Harris drops out of 2020 presidential race

-Sen. Kamala Harris, D-Calif., dropped out of the presidential race on Tuesday, ending a 12-month campaign that began with an explosion of enthusiasm but fizzled quickly.
+Sen. Kamala Harris of California dropped out of the Democratic presidential race on Tuesday, ending a once-promisingcampaign that began with an explosion of enthusiasm but fizzled quickly.

-An aide told NBC News that that the senator had notified her staff Tuesday that she was dropping out of the race and the campaign emailed the news to supporters soon after.
+An aide told NBC News that the senator notified her staff Tuesday that she was dropping out and the campaign emailed the news to supporters soon after.

-In the email to supporters, Harris said her campaign "simply doesn’t have the financial resources we need to continue."
+In the email, Harris said her campaign "simply doesn’t have the financial resources we need to continue."

 "I'm not a billionaire.
 I can't fund my own campaign," Harris continued.
 "And as the campaign has gone on, it's become harder and harder to raise the money we need to compete.
 In good faith, I can't tell you, my supporters and volunteers, that I have a path forward if I don't believe I do."